deis/example-nodejs-express/README.md

 ## Deploy the Environment

-To deploy this application stack to EC2, simply press the green deploy button on the environment toolbar.
+To deploy this application stack to EC2, press the green deploy button on the environment toolbar.

 ![Deploy your environment](http://www.opdemand.com/wp-content/uploads/2013/03/Screen-Shot-2013-03-27-at-1.04.35-PM.png)